kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 ### Make a Non-Cross Compiler (Swift & Clang)

 The common case when building a compiler is to use it only to produce binaries that run on the host machine.
-If this is true for you, you can save time by not compiling support for all the other architectures LLVM and Swift with support.
+If this is true for you, you can save time by not compiling support for all the other architectures LLVM and Swift support.

 * Clang: `LLVM_TARGETS_TO_BUILD=host` (or Native)
 * Swift: `--llvm-targets-to-build host` and `--swift-darwin-supported-archs "$(uname -m)"`